 - Have successfully completed everything up to and inculding Algebra 2 (if you have finished Trigonometry, then go here)

 - Are willing to spend at least one hours a day studying math

 - Are willing to watch the recording of any classes you miss.

 We are not asking you to be a super student.
 We are asking you to be determined and driven.
 If you have any weaknesses, we will work with you.

 How is this course taught?

-There is no way we can cover everything by learning for 24 hours (16 sessions × 90 minutes) Although we will set up “office hours” in which you can ask questions, most of the learning will actually happen during 1. e-Learning lecture study and 2. your self study with the textbook.
+There is no way we can cover everything by learning for 24 hours (16 sessions × 90 minutes) Although we will set up “office hours” in which you can ask questions, most of the learning will actually happen during 1. e-Learning lecture study and 2. your study with the textbook.
 In other words, you will do the most studying on your own.
 That’s the right way and the only way for you to learn well.
-If you study only during our class time, you will learn well.
+If you study only during our class time, you will not learn thoroughly.

 What are the requirements for this course?